-But, unlike bamboo, kelp is harvested from coastal waters, so that it doesn’t require fertilisers, pesticides, or other toxic chemicals usually required for land plants.
+But, unlike bamboo, kelp is harvested from coastal waters, so that it doesn’t require fertilizers, pesticides, or other toxic chemicals usually required for land plants.

 Kelp simply grows clean, just as nature intended.

-Moreover, kelp is known to absorb large CO2 quantities from the atmosphere, up to 5x more CO2 than any other land plants.
+Moreover, kelp is known to absorb large CO2 quantities from the atmosphere, up to 5x more CO2 than any other land plant.

-Other sustainable alternatives similar to kelp leather are made from kombucha tea, pineapple foliage, mushrooms, coolstone, tree bark, and even lab cultures of animal cells.
+Other sustainable alternatives similar to kelp leather are mushroom leather and the fabrics made from kombucha tea, pineapple foliage, coolstone, tree bark, and even lab cultures of animal cells.